KF-Art/lxqt-tuning/README.md

 Before we change the window manager at our environment, we must hide the Fluxbox's panel (called toolbar), to avoid conflicts with LXQt's panel:

     echo "session.screen0.toolbar.visible:	false" | tee -a "$HOME/.fluxbox/init"

+Go to Preferences -> LXQt Settings -> Session Settings and change the window manager to Fluxbox.
+After that logout.
+If you find that the panel does not display correctly, then create a script (you will need to install <code>psmisc</code> if your distro does not have it already):

+    #!/bin/bash
+    function checkwm {
+    pgrep -u $UID -x fluxbox
+    exitstatus=$?
+    }

+    killall -q lxqt-panel
+    while [ exitstatus = 1 ]; do checkwm; sleep 1; done
+    lxqt-panel &